codio-content/OCR_J276_Wired_and_wireless_networks-The_internet_as_a_worldwide_collection_of_computer_networks/.guides/content/The-Cloud-2ce4.md

 Cloud computing means storing and accessing data and programs over the Internet instead of a computer's hard drive.
 The cloud just means the Internet.

-The commonest use of the cloud is for data storage but all of the software accessed by a computer user can be stored there e.g. Office online and Google tools.
+The most common use of the cloud is for data storage but all of the software accessed by a computer user can be stored there e.g. Office online and Google tools.

 Cloud computing provides advantages for individuals and businesses, such as: